Spectral correspondences for affine Hecke algebras: The spectral decomposition of a normalized affine Hecke algebra

 \subsubsection{The central character of generic discrete series}

 The Plancherel measure is given by density functions which are rational functions with rational coefficients (this will be discussed in more detail below).
-A crucial step towards this result is the following: \begin{thm} The central character $gcc(\delta)$ of a generic irreducible discrete series representation $\delta\in\Delta:=\Delta(\mc{R},m)$ is a $W_0$-orbit of generic residual points $gcc(\delta)\in W_0\backslash\textup{Res}(\mc{R},m)$. \end{thm}
+A crucial step is the following result, which is an easy consequence of \cite[Theorem 5.3]{OpdSol2} (but it should be remarked that, since we are only considering ``scaling of the parameters" here, a more elementary direct proof by reducing to the graded affine Hecke algebra is also possible in the present context): \begin{thm} The central character $gcc(\delta)$ of a generic irreducible discrete series representation $\delta\in\Delta:=\Delta(\mc{R},m)$ is a $W_0$-orbit of generic residual points $gcc(\delta)\in W_0\backslash\textup{Res}(\mc{R},m)$. \end{thm}